Prochlorperazine: 7 things you should know

 - Prochlorperazine suppositories may be preferred over oral tablets for severe nausea and vomiting.

-- Some forms of prochlorperazine (for example, the buccal tablet [dissolves in the mouth under the top lip]) can be purchased over-the-counter.
+- Some forms of prochlorperazine (for example, the buccal tablet [which dissolves in the mouth under the top lip]) can be purchased over-the-counter.

 - Generic prochlorperazine is available.